alexandrebrg/AlexandreBrg/README.md

 -->

 * I am focusing on Kubernetes, software for cloud orchestration
-* I am working as a Software Engineer at [@Conduktor](https://github.com/conduktor) in 🦀 Cargo Team, developing a Kubernetes Operator
+* I am working as a Software Engineer at [@Conduktor](https://github.com/conduktor) in 🦀 team, working with Kubernetes Operator
 * I was working as a Cloud Engineer Intern at [@Ory](https://github.com/ory), developing tools for better infrastructure management
 * I am a maintainer of [@rik-org](https://github.com/rik-org/rik) and [@polyxia-org](https://github.com/polyxia-org/)